opentoonz/opentoonz_docs/source/applying_special_fx.rst

 .. tip:: **To name a node:**

-    Double-click the node name and type a new name.
+    Ctrl + double-click the node name and type a new name.

 .. tip:: **To minimize/maximize the column and FX nodes:**